Jay Park: 2010: YouTube career and solo debut

 Park began working with singer, producer, and fellow AOM member, Cha Cha Malone, releasing "Bestie" in both Korean and English, and a duet titled "Speechless".
 Also in 2010, Park began collaborations and forming close ties with rappers Dok2 and The Quiett of Illionaire Records, titling the partnership "AOM & 1llionaire".

 On September 5, Park participated in the 3rd International Secret Agents Los Angeles concert held in Cerritos, California, together with well-known YouTube celebrities such as Ryan Higa, KevJumba, AJ Rafael, Alyssa Bernal, Far East Movement, and America's Best Dance Crew Season 5 champions, Poreotix.
 Park's performance drew many positive responses.

-Park was cast for the 2011 Korean movie Mr. Idol, starring alongside friend and fellow SidusHQ actor, Kim Su-ro.
+Park was cast for the 2011 Korean movie Mr. Idol, starring alongside friend and fellow SidusHQ actor, Kim Soo-ro.
 Park was also one of the performers, alongside SE7EN, Taeyang and Musiq Soulchild, at the Seoul Soul Festival held at the War Memorial of Korea on October 10.
 Park and Musiq Soulchild also performed the latter's song "Love" at the festival.
 Park held a charity concert in December called the "White Love Party Concert", with Supreme Team and Dok2 making appearances.
 Park and Art of Movement performed at "Fever Seoul Live" alongside Dumbfoundead, David Choi, and several international b-boys.

 In December, Park was named as Naver's most searched solo singer of the year.

 2011: Take a Deeper Look and rise as a solo artist

 On January 6, Park was announced as the winner in "Best Web Video" Category around the globe for his song "Nothin' on You" at the Mashable Awards, and was also nominated in the "Must Follow Personality" category, finishing second.
 At the beginning of February, Park was featured in two music videos of girl group, 5dolls, called "Lips Stains" and "It's You".
 Park was chosen to be the sole opener for Ne-Yo in his first concert in Seoul for the "2011 Hyundai Mall 40th Anniversary Concert" held on March 29.
 He also cooperated with Ne-Yo for a charity event for children dreaming to become musicians on March 28 at the Dream Academy in Seoul.
 On March 28, Park was a finalist and received the most votes in the special category "Connecting People Award", a joint venture between Shorty Awards and Nokia.
 Park also was a finalist in the "Celebrity" category at the same event.

 Park released his first Korean mini-album, Take a Deeper Look, in April, with the lead single "Abandoned".
 Take a Deeper Look debuted at number three in the Billboard World Album Charts and ranked number 26 on the Billboard Heatseekers Albums Chart.
-Park also made his debut as a solo artist on Korean music shows such as KBS' Music Bank, Mnet's M!
-Countdown, MBC's Music Core and SBS' Inkigayo, returning for the first time in two years.
+Park also made his debut as a solo artist on Korean music shows such as KBS' Music Bank, Mnet's M Countdown, MBC's Music Core and SBS' Inkigayo, returning for the first time in two years.
 Park made history as the first artist crowned winner at a debut stage, as he won Music Bank on May 6 and won again a week later on May 13.